North Carolina Law Makes Facebook A Felony For Former Sex Offenders

 North Carolina has attempted even greater restrictions.

-For example, the same year the North Carolina state legislature unanimously passed the social media ban, it passed a law requiring that certain registered sex offenders have lifetime GPS monitoring and made it forbidden for offenders to go to places "where minors gather."
+For example, the same year the North Carolina Legislature unanimously passed the social media ban, it passed a law requiring that certain registered sex offenders have lifetime GPS monitoring and made it forbidden for offenders to go to places "where minors gather."
 Parts of that law were ruled unconstitutional by federal courts in 2016.

 North Carolina's social media ban is particularly all-encompassing.
 Other states restrict Internet use as a condition of parole, or ban from social networking sites only those who commit certain crimes.
 North Carolina appears to be the only state that currently prohibits all registered sex offenders from a wide range of social media sites.